affinitidev/silex-config/Docs/usage.md

 - `config.paths`: This is an array of paths to locate config files.  **Required**.
 - `config.cache.path`: This is the directory where the cache files will be stored.
 This should be writable by the application.
 - `config.cache.type`: This is the type of cache for the Cache Factory to produce.
 Default is `disabled`.
+- `config.autoload`: This determines if the configurations should be automatically compiled before the Silex Request is processed.
+Default is `true`.

 ### Config Name